Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-based directly on our rate function $I$ rather than its smooth counterpart $I^\delta$.
-Van Parys et al.\ \cite{vanparys2020data} proves indeed that when given access to the noiseless data in Equation (\ref{eq:noiseless-observations}) with empirical distribution $P_N$ the appropriate rate function is precisely the entropic distance $D_{\KL}(P_N, P)$ and formulation \eqref{eq:dro-KL} enjoys optimal statistical properties very similar to those found in Theorem \ref{cor:optimal-dro}.
-However, recall again that for noisy data when the base measure $m'$ defined in Assumption \ref{ass:density} fails to be atomic, the ambiguity set $\set{P\in \mc P}{I(P_N', P) <\infty} = \emptyset$ is trivial and consequently the associated data-driven formulation is here infeasible.
-Hence, considering the smooth rate function $I^\delta$ instead of the rate function $I$ directly seems unavoidable when faced with noisy observational data. \end{remark}
+based directly on our rate function $I$ rather than its $\delta$-smoothed counterpart $I^\delta$.
+Van Parys et al.\ \cite{vanparys2020data} prove indeed that when given access to the noiseless data in Equation (\ref{eq:noiseless-observations}) with empirical distribution $P_N$ the appropriate rate function is precisely the entropic distance $\KL(P_N, P)$ and formulation \eqref{eq:dro-zero} is efficient in the noiseless setting as discussed in Section \ref{sec:introduction}.
+However, recall again that for noisy data when the base measure $m'$ defined in Assumption \ref{ass:density} fails to be atomic, the ambiguity set $\set{Q\in \mc P}{I(P_N', Q) <\infty} = \emptyset$ is trivial for any empirical distribution $P_N'$ and consequently the associated data-driven formulation (\ref{eq:dro-zero}) is here obviously infeasible.
+Hence, considering a somewhat smoothed rate function $I^\delta$ instead of the rate function $I$ directly seems unavoidable when faced with noisy observational data.

+We conclude here by providing an interesting connection between the actual rate function $I$ and the entropic optimal transport which sheds a light on the role entropic optimal transport plays in this noisy observational data regime.
+We defer the proof of the next result to Appendix \ref{sec:proof-theorem-ldp}.